FrankRay78/Snake/README.md

 The game was implemented in HTML, CSS and TypeScript using Visual Studio 2019 as the development IDE.

 ### Unit Testing
-A comprehensive suite of unit tests have been written against the Apple and Snake classes to validate a lot of the game logic.
+A comprehensive suite of unit tests have been written against the materially important classes to validate a lot of the game logic.
 Classes have been split out into separate TS files and loaded when needed through the [RequireJS](https://requirejs.org/) framework.
 The use of separate type files have allowed unit tests to be easily written against individual classes.
 [Jest](https://jestjs.io/) unit test framework was selected and remains a good choice due to ease of use and breadth of functionality.
 Both RequireJS and Jest were installed with [NPM (Node Package Manager)](https://docs.npmjs.com/about-npm).

 ### Development Backlog
 1. ~~Make the Snake's length grow upon eating each apple~~ [Done - 21 January 2021]
 2. ~~Collision detection of the snake upon itself~~ [Done - 21 January 2021]
 3. ~~Unit testing (of TypeScript classes)~~ [Done - 20 January 2021]
 4. GitHub post commit hook to execute unit tests
-5. Persist high scores in a database with the help of a ASP.Net Web API service
+5. ~~Persist high scores in a database with the help of a ASP.Net Web API service~~ [Done - 22 February 2021]
 6. Give the snake a timer and make it autonomous; redraw the Html canvas on browser screen refresh event
 7. Implement a proper config file option ([example](https://stackoverflow.com/questions/41467801/how-to-create-an-application-specific-config-file-for-typescript))